Chandrayaan-1: Mapping of Apollo landing sites

 ISRO announced in January 2009 the completion of the mapping of the Apollo Moon missions landing sites by the orbiter, using multiple payloads.
-Six of the sites have been mapped including landing sites of Apollo 15 and Apollo 17.
+Six of the sites have been mapped, including the landing sites of Apollo 15 and Apollo 17.

 Image acquisition

 The craft completed 3,000 orbits acquiring 70,000 images of the lunar surface, which is quite a record compared to the lunar flights of other nations.
 ISRO officials estimated that if more than 40,000 images have been transmitted by Chandrayaan's cameras in 75 days, it worked out to nearly 535 images being sent daily.
 They were first transmitted to Indian Deep Space Network at Byalalu near Bangalore, from where they were flashed to ISRO's Telemetry Tracking And Command Network (ISTRAC) at Bangalore.

-Some of these images have a resolution of down to 5 m, providing a sharp and clear picture of the Moon's surface, while many images sent by some of the other missions had only a 100-metre resolution.
+Some of these images have a resolution of down to 5 m, providing a sharp and clear picture of the Moon's surface, while many images sent by some of the other missions had a 100-metre resolution.
 For comparison, the Lunar Reconnaissance Orbiter Camera has a 0.5 meter resolution.

-On 26 November, the indigenous Terrain Mapping Camera, which was first activated on 29 October 2008, acquired images of peaks and craters.
+On 26 November, the Terrain Mapping Camera, which was first activated on 29 October 2008, acquired images of peaks and craters.
 This came as a surprise to ISRO officials because the Moon consists mostly of craters.